 Battery storage technologies

-There are several battery storage technologies on the market today, but they all serve different purposes.
+There are several Home Energy Storage technologies on the market today, but they all serve different purposes.
 Lead-acid batteries are the least expensive and most common type of battery.
 These batteries can be used to store small amounts of energy for a large amount of time, which is why they’re often used in UPS systems and other backup power sources.
 Nickel-cadmium (NiCd) and nickel-metal-hydride (NiMH) batteries have similar characteristics to lead-acid batteries.
 They can store a lot of energy for long periods of time, but they’re more expensive than lead-acid batteries.
 Lithium ion (Li-ion) batteries are higher priced than NiCd or NiMH but last longer and have a greater charge density per pound.
 So, if you don’t mind spending extra money up front, these types of batteries may be worth it in the long run because you won’t need to replace them as often as cheaper models.